OpaceDigitalAgency/stories/FTP_DEPLOYMENT.md

 2. Test the admin UI to make sure it's working correctly
 3. Continue developing your application with the confidence that changes will be automatically deployed

-Let me know if you encounter any issues with the FTP deployment!
+Let me know if you encounter any issues with the FTPS deployment!